miknab/EuclidEmulator2/README.md

 ```

 ### Building and installation
+The current version of EuclidEmulator2 comes both as a command line interface (CLI) or a python wrapper.

+#### CLI installation

-The current version of EuclidEmulator2 comes as a command line interface (CLI).
-In order to build it, cd into the EuclidEmulator2 directory, check the `Makefile` and modify it as required (in particular the path of the `-I` and `-L` flag for GSL) and execute
+In order to build the CLI, cd into the EuclidEmulator2 directory, check the `Makefile` and modify it as required (in particular the path of the `-I` and `-L` flag for GSL) and execute

 ```
    make